Fangtastic7/DSC-180B-B16--Group1/README.md

 - npm install uuid
 - npm install aws-sdk

-3. Then, go to the directory pinata-nextjs in the terminal, run npm run dev, you should be able to see the page at http://localhost:3001/
+3. Then, go to the directory `pinata-nextjs` in the terminal, run `npm run dev`, you should be able to see the page at http://localhost:3001/